 This is why winning a Stanley Cup is something that has eluded so many franchises in the NHL.
 Only one team can win, and for teams that come close and ultimately lose, there’s no guarantee they’ll ever get the opportunity again.
 It’s a fickle endeavor, but it’s one that fans of the sport love.
 Here now are the many NHL teams that have never won the Stanley Cup.

 Arizona Coyotes (Formerly the Winnipeg Jets)

-The history of sports in Buffalo have been interesting and full of heartbreak.
-Since the 1965 AFL championship, it has been 52 years since a sports franchise from Buffalo had won a championship until the Buffalo Beauts of the NWHL did so in 2016-17.
+The history of sports in Buffalo has been interesting and full of heartbreak.
+Since the 1965 AFL championship, it has been 57 years since a sports franchise from Buffalo had won a championship until the Buffalo Beauts of the NWHL did so in 2016-17.
 For the Buffalo Sabres, the journey has been a roller coaster that has yet to reward the city with a Stanley Cup victory.
-In the history of the franchise dating back to the 1970-71 season, the team has failed to qualify for the playoffs 17 times and lost in the first round 14 times.
-The team has had some success, though, as they’ve played in the second round 14 times, advancing to the Conference Finals six times and even playing in the Stanley Cup Finals in 1975 and again in 1999.
+In the history of the franchise dating back to the 1970-71 season, the team has failed to qualify for the playoffs 22 times and lost in the First Round 14 times.
+The team has had some success, though, as they’ve played in the Second Round 14 times, advancing to the Conference Finals six times and even playing in the Stanley Cup Final in 1975 and again in 1999.

 The Sabres ultimately lost both of those appearances with the most recent loss coming against the Dallas Stars who claimed their first and only championship to date.

 It wasn’t a series that came without controversy, however, as the game-winning goal and subsequent press conferences have become ingrained in the history of the NHL.
 Though the goal may or may not have been a good one, the history books will forever read that the Dallas Stars won the Stanley Cup that night; Lindy Ruff, then the coach of the Sabres, will likely forever feel the same way about the play.